svebert/boss-table/README.md

 The *columns* key holds an array with one dictionary element per data column.
 With the key *title*, you set the title of the column defined with the key *data*.
 The value of the *data* key must be one valid key in the *dataSet* array.

 Pass the dictionary *tableDescr* to the function *CreateBossTable*.
 This function will create a table at the placeholder position.
 If you call *CreateBossTable* like shown above, the *<script>* must be called after the *<table.../>* placeholder.
-In the examples a different way with the usage of jquery is shown.
-In that case you need to include jquery in your html header.
+In the examples a different way with the usage of *jquery* is shown.
+In that case you need to include *jquery* in your html header.
 You should also include
 ```html
 <script src="https://kit.fontawesome.com/2f6feeec4b.js" crossorigin="anonymous"></script>
 ```
 to have the sort and options icons correctly shown.
+If you want to use different icons pls look into the [example for custom option and sorting icons/elements](display_column_example.html).
+You can specify custom DOM-Elements for these three icons.
+The DOM-Elements need to accept the *.setAttribute("id","..."))* command.
+Thus you cannot use a simple *TextNode*, but you have to wrap a *div* or *span* Node around it.
+Any *class* or *id* setting for the outer element will be overwritten.
+You can either use an inner *div*/*span* element with your own class or stick the given class for styling.